heketong/MarkdownToHtml/README.md

 *   **Compatibility**.
 The Markdown v1.0.3 test suite passes with the `--tidy` option.
-Without `--tidy`, the differences are mostly in whitespace and entity escaping, where blackfriday is more consistent and cleaner.
+Without `--tidy`, the differences are mostly in whitespace and entity escaping, where MarkdownToHtml is more consistent and cleaner.

 *   **Common extensions**, including table support, fenced code